sagar87/spatialproteomics/README.md

 ## Principles

 Multiplexed imaging data comprises at least 3 dimensions (i.e. `channels`, `x`, and `y`) and has often additional data such as segmentation masks or cell type annotations associated with it.
 In `spatialproteomics`, we use `xarray` to create a data structure that keeps all of these data dimension in sync.
 This data structure can then be used to apply all sorts of operations to the data.
-Users can segment cells, perform different image processing steps, quantify protein expression, predict cell types, and perform a variety of plotting.
-By providing researchers with those tools, `spatialproteomics` can be used to quickly explort highly multiplexed spatial proteomics data directly within jupyter notebooks.
+Users can segment cells, perform different image processing steps, quantify protein expression, predict cell types, and plot their data in various ways.
+By providing researchers with those tools, `spatialproteomics` can be used to quickly explore highly multiplexed spatial proteomics data directly within jupyter notebooks.

 ## Installation